A Survey on Speech Large Language Models for Understanding: Introduction

 Despite the rapid progress of LLM-centric frameworks, the definition of Speech LLMs remains non-standardized in current research.
 Although interpretations and research scopes vary, this survey defines Speech LLMs as understanding-oriented spoken language processing.
 Specifically, we focus on Speech LLMs that generate textual outputs, such as transcriptions, intent labels, summaries, or answers.
 Alternative definitions may include speech-to-speech generation tasks, which are beyond the scope of this work and are reviewed in other surveys~\cite{arora2025landscapespokenlanguagemodels, ji2024wavchatsurveyspokendialogue}.
-While several recent surveys have explored the related concepts~\cite{cui2024recent, arora2025landscapespokenlanguagemodels}, none have provided a focused and systematic review from the perspective of speech understanding.
-Existing surveys primarily focus on speech generation or broad multi-modal frameworks, offering limited context for linking Speech LLMs to traditional speech understanding tasks.
+While several recent surveys have explored the related concepts~\cite{cui2024recent, arora2025landscapespokenlanguagemodels}, none have provided a focused and systematic review from the perspective of speech understanding. \textbf{Beyond serving as a core module in most mainstream Speech LLMs, speech understanding itself has emerged as a distinct research direction, with dedicated Speech LLMs now being developed solely for understanding tasks—a trend gaining significant traction in both academia and industry\cite{deshmukh2023pengi,gong2024listenthinkunderstand,tang2023salmonn,chu2023qwen,chu2024qwen2,lu24c_interspeech}.} Existing surveys primarily focus on speech generation or broad multimodal frameworks, offering limited context for linking Speech LLMs to traditional speech understanding tasks.
 This survey fills this gap by providing a focused, structured overview of the design, training, and evaluation of Speech LLMs for understanding-oriented tasks.